 A steam converter makes hot water that is circulated throughout the building by electric pumps.
 There are hot water radiators placed along exterior walls scattered throughout the building, typically under the windows.
-There are 9 air handling units serving all the spaces in the library.
-These air handlers bring in fresh air and are also used to heat/cool the spaces.
+There is one air handling unit serving the lower level of Ross, along with the fireplace lounge on the 2nd floor.
+This air handler brings in fresh air and is used to heat/cool the spaces.
 Most rooms have individual air "boxes" (VAVs) that serve them.
 These VAVs control the amount of air serving a space and reheat the air to desired temperatures.
-An electric chiller is located in the Service building which serves the library and produces chilled water that is pumped through pipes underground and then through the building to the air handling units.
+An electric chiller located in MBH serves both MBH and Ross Dining/Commons and produces chilled water that is pumped through pipes underground and then through the building to the air handling units.
 The air handling units push cool air through ductwork to individual VAVs and the spaces they serve.